-now running for more than three years!
+now running for almost three and a half years!

 we collected the first day's data on 20th May 2015

 The Hrishipara Daily Diaries project tracks the daily money transactions of 60 low-income households in central Bangladesh on a daily basis over many years.